 What Happens When We Eat Sugar?

-When we eat sugar, dopamine, the happy hormone, floods our system.
+When we eat sugar, the “happy hormone” dopamine floods our system.
 We literally live on cloud nine when we eat sugary foods.
-Because we are hard-wired to seek out pleasures, the “reward circuitry” is stimulated and the more a pathway is used, the more it becomes a default pathway.
+Because we are hard-wired to seek out pleasures, the “reward circuitry” is stimulated and lights up.
+The more a pathway is used, the more it becomes strong and also the default pathway.
 Dopamine is the reinforcer.
-This does not automatically lead to addiction but increases the opportunity or potential for addiction to occur.
+This does not automatically lead to addiction.
+It does however increase the opportunity or potential for addiction to occur.